Last updated: April 23, 2025

 Tips for preparing for a home appraisal

-Before your lender orders it, there are steps you can take to set the stage for a favorable appraisal.
-Consider tidying up your home inside and out, fixing anything in need of minor repairs, and highlighting recent improvements or renovations.
-These efforts may help showcase the true potential and value of your property, and may lead to a better appraisal outcome.
+You can take various steps to set the stage for a favorable appraisal.
+Consider tidying up your home inside and out, carrying out minor repairs, and upgrading some fixtures.
+These efforts may help showcase the true potential and value of your property, potentially leading to a better appraisal outcome.

 Discover Home Loans offers low, fixed rates on home equity loans with $0 appraisal fees and $0 costs due at closing.